OSC4R-445/JavaScript-CadiF1/README.md

 # javaScript-CadiF1

-# Learning the basics with JS
+## Learning the basics in web dev with JS, CadiF1 Course